Dr. Mundt and Dr. Einck in Senegal

 The team is part of a project called Global Radiation Oncology Workforce (GROW), established by Radiating Hope, a nonprofit founded by radiation oncologists and mountain climbers to help cancer patients around the world.

-Learn more about Radiating Hope and the Senegal project.
+Learn more about Radiating Hope.

 Read an interview with Dr. Mundt